RunestoneInteractive/httlads/_sources/WorldFacts/introduction.rst

 data in different formats, such as histograms and maps.
 As we go further in the chapter, you will realize that we do not have access to every database.
 Often we need to find other means to obtain the data.
 We will learn how to extract data from websites using web scraping methods.
-Finally, you will be able to use Pandas pivot table to summarize the data.
+Finally, you will be able to use the Pandas pivot table to summarize the data.

 Learning Goals
 ----------------

-* Learn how to visualize, analyze, and describe data in various formats
+* Visualize, analyze, and describe data in various formats
-* Learn how to extract data from different sources
+* Extract data from different sources
-* Learn how to summarizes the data of a large data set
+* Summarizes the data of a large data set

 Learning Objectives
 --------------------

-* Be able to use Pandas to analyze and describe data
+* Use Pandas to analyze and describe data
-* Be able to visualize data with histograms and scatter plots
+* Visualize data with histograms and scatter plots
-* Be able to graph data on a map using web API
+* Graph data on a map using web API
-* Be able to extract, clean, and save data from web documents
+* Extract, clean, and save data from web documents

 Reading List